Roger Haupt laughs nervously and implores ’please, if I ask you for

 ’We should not be systems integrators and talk about technological

-If everyone's got data, what's going to be the difference?
-It's how you
+prowess.
+If everyone’s got data, what’s going to be the difference?
+It’s

 Haupt acknowledges that Burnett has not bought as aggressively as its

-rivals, but also insists that the business is not only about collecting
+larger rivals, but also insists that the business is not only about

-integrity is not at issue.
-He refers to culture, integrity and ethics
+Nevertheless, his integrity is not at issue.
+He refers to culture,

 Haupt gives the impression of a genuinely interested and caring